vogloblinsky/angular-elements-demo/README.md

 # Angular Elements demo

-This project is a first try of using the experimental `@angular/elements`.
+This project is a first try of `@angular/elements`.

 It uses Ahead of Time Compilation provided by `@ngtools/webpack`.